-You will work closely with a strong team of computational and experimental material chemists, and will participate in the selection of synthetic targets in a process that uses computational and machine learning methods together with chemical understanding.
-The project based in the recently-opened Materials Innovation Factory (https://www.liverpool.ac.uk/materials-innovation-factory/) at the University of Liverpool.
+You will work closely with a strong team of computational and experimental material chemists working together in the discovery of new materials.
+The student will be part of the £8.6 million EPSRC Programme Grant in Integration of Computation and Experiment for Accelerated Materials Discovery, and based in the newly-opened Materials Innovation Factory (https://www.liverpool.ac.uk/materials-innovation-factory/) at the University of Liverpool.
 As well as obtaining knowledge and experience in materials synthesis and crystallographic techniques, the student will develop skills in teamwork and scientific communication, as computational and experimental researchers within the team work closely together.
 There are extensive opportunities to use synchrotron X-ray and neutron scattering facilities.

 Applications are welcomed from students with a 2:1 or higher master’s degree or equivalent in Chemistry, Physics, or Materials Science, particularly those with some of the skills directly relevant to the project outlined above.

 To apply please visit, http://www.liverpool.ac.uk/study/postgraduate-research/how-to-apply/ and click the ‘Ready to apply?
 Apply online’ button